discordjs/guide/CONTRIBUTING.md

 npm install
 ```

-You can use `npm run serve` to open up a local version of the site at http://localhost:8080.
-If you need to use a different port, run it as `npm run serve -- --port=1234`.
+You can use `npm run dev` to open up a local version of the site at http://localhost:8080.
+If you need to use a different port, run it as `npm run dev -- --port=1234`.

 ### Linting